-5. Draft Master Plan concept and Community Centre options
+5. Site Master Plan, Community Centre concept and netball change rooms

-Following are draft concept designs for the overall site and the Community Centre for review.
+Following are the chosen concept designs for the overall site and the Community Centre following stakeholder and community feedback.

 5.1 Proposed site plan with Community Centre Option 3